-Rapid weight gain is more likely to be a problem for babies who are fed formula, and Marchand comments that sometimes a baby will be drinking 1.7 litres (60 ounces) of formula in a day and growing very quickly.
+Rapid baby weight gain is more likely to be a problem for infants who are fed formula, and Marchand comments that sometimes a baby will be drinking 1.7 litres (60 ounces) of formula in a day and growing very quickly.
 “This needs to be looked at,” she says.
 “The parents may be misinterpreting the baby’s cues.”

 Weight gain is less of a concern for breastfed babies, says Newman.
 Because breastfeeding babies stop when they’re done (not when the bottle is empty), they are more able to self-regulate their intake.
 “I wouldn’t worry about rapid growth in a breastfed baby who is content and healthy.”

-Newman adds that while tracking baby’s weight is a useful tool, it needs to be used wisely.
+Newman adds that while tracking baby’s weight gain is a useful tool, it needs to be used wisely.
 “We are fascinated by numbers, but they are only part of the story.
 Scales can be wrong, and you can’t reliably compare two different scales (such as the one in the hospital and the one in the doctor’s office).
 Mistakes in weighing often occur.
 Observing the baby — especially observing the baby at the breast — tells much more.”

 What to do when your baby isn’t gaining